Expand and Pass a List and Dictionary As Arguments in Python

-In Python, you can expand list
+In Python, you can expand a list, tuple, and dictionary (dict

 and **

-- Related: Default arguments in Python
+- Default parameter values for functions in Python

-Expand list and tuple with *
+Expand a list and tuple with *

 def func(arg1, arg2, arg3):